djds23/deanstream/README.md

 This is the deanstream.
 It does not work on mobile. sorry guys. working on it.

+broke jquery, added mp4 videos.

+this is not ready for master branch yet.

 CHANGE THE VIDEO ELEMENT TO USE SOURCE TAGS!

 check the w3 schools for def on how!